vojtechsanda/vite-react-template/README.md

 # Vite React Template

-Starter template with all the basic libs configured
+Starter template with all the basic libs configured and deployment to GitHub Page

 ## Getting Started